Back

 In theory, unlimited PTO policies can improve work-life balance and well-being.
 Employees feel free to manage their lives–going to doctor’s appointments and children’s sports games, for example–without worrying about using up their vacation or sick days.

-Easier PTO Management
+Pro: Easier PTO Management

 From an HR perspective, unlimited PTO policies are simpler and easier to manage.
 No tracking accruals, no updating PTO balances, no accounting for time off in payroll.
 This frees HR to focus on other important initiatives like engagement, employee wellbeing, and Diversity, Equity and Inclusion (DE&I).